Best PS5 Indie Games

 The term "indie" has a nebulous, ever-shifting meaning, but generally speaking, we're talking about smaller scale games from smaller scale studios.
 Rising to prominence during the PS3 era, indie games have gone from strength to strength over the years.
 In this day and age, self-publishing is more than possible on platforms such as the PS Store, and that's led to thousands of indies populating digital shelves.

-The result is boundless variety and creativity; indies generally take more risks, offering more unique, imaginative experiences than AAA titles.
-On PS5, there's already lots to choose from if you're looking for something different.
-Some are fairly well-known, like Kena: Bridge of Spirits or Bugsnax, but hopefully this list will include some indies that don't always get put in the spotlight.
+The result is boundless variety and creativity; indies generally take more risks, offering more unique, imaginative experiences than your average AAA title.
+On PS5, there are lots to choose from if you're looking for something different.

 Note: A game will need at least 30 ratings before it can be included on this page.
 If you feel something's missing or in the wrong position, rate them via their respective pages by clicking the star icon and choosing a score.